MarcosDemetry/MarcosDemetry.github.io/aboutme.md

 For some books, I have also classified subgenres.
 <img src = "/assets/img/blog-exploring-library/top20_subgenres.png" width ="100%"/>

 My most read author is the one and only N.N.T.
-Then there's _STR_ which is a Swedish association for teaching driving.
+Then there's popular non-fiction writers Ariely and Gladwell.
 One or two textbook authors made their way in there as well.
 <img src = "/assets/img/blog-exploring-library/top20_authors.png" width ="100%"/>

 For most of the books that I've read, I added a rating from 1–5, with 5 being a gripping book